dlareau/puzzlespring/README.md

   </p>
 </div>

 PuzzleSpring is a Django-based puzzlehunt hosting platform designed to be easy to set up and customize while maintaining powerful features for both hunters and hunt operators.
+Please see our documentation linked above for how to get started.

 ## Features